Frequently Asked Questions

 How far back can the British Royal Family

 trace their roots?
-Is Queen Elizabeth II really directly descended
+Was Queen Elizabeth II really directly descended

 from Alfred the Great?

-She is the 32nd great granddaughter of King Alfred who 1,140 years ago was the first effective King of England.
+She was the 32nd great-granddaughter of King Alfred who 1,150 years ago was the first effective King of England.
 He ruled from 871 to 899.
+King Charles III is the 33rd great-grandson of King Alfred.
+Family Tree

 I thought that American Independence was